 My Homeschooling Secret Weapon

 I’m not a worrier.
-I never have been.

 I frequently quote Corrie Ten Boom to my children; “Worry does not empty tomorrow of sorrow, it empties today of strength”.
 I have plenty of weaknesses, but worrying is not my cross to bear.